seifmostafa73/HomeXApp/README.md

 ## Known Bugs
-please note that this Project was built for learning purposes so it's not contantly updated , as a reuslt some api's might be old.
+please note that this Project was built for learning purposes so it's not constantly updated , as a reuslt some api's might be old.

 * the TTS and STT scripts stopped working for some reason and only accepts korean langague [although I rechecked the script and it should be working fine.]